 Explaining our appointment system

 The surgery runs an appointment system which operates for both morning and afternoon surgeries.
-Appointments may be made at reception in person or by telephone.
+Appointments may be made by telephone.
 Please make appointments as soon as possible.
 Do not leave it until the last minute unless it is genuinely urgent, in which case please explain to the receptionist, giving as much information as possible - remember this is all treated in confidence.

 If you are unable to keep your appointment, please let us know as soon as possible, so that the appointment can be offered to someone else.
 A separate appointment is required for each person to be seen.
 When you come to the surgery please check in at reception so that your details may be confirmed.
 Please remember each booked appointment is for 10 minutes only.
 We have tried to design the system to balance the needs for continuity, patient choice, and speedy access.
 When making an appointment you have 4 choices: -